depsterr/depsterr.com/src/gkiss/index.md

 If you're happy with KISS Linux, then you really shouldn't.
 Musl is a much more lightweight option than glibc and if you are able to avoid using glibc then you should.

-That being said, you might run into some issues with musl, especially with binaries, since most binaries are compiled for glibc.
+That being said, you might run into some issues with musl, especially with binaries, since most binaries are linked against glibc.

 ## How do I install GNU KISS Linux?